Fragile ceasefire appears to hold between Iran and Israel as Trump vents frustration with both sides

 There are roughly 700,000 American citizens, most of them dual U.S.-Israeli citizens, believed to be in Israel.

 Lidman reported from Tel Aviv, Israel.
-Associated Press writers Gabe Levin in Dubai; Josef Federman in Jerusalem; Sam Mednick in Beersheba, Israel; Amir Vahdat in Iran; Michelle Price, Mary Clare Jalonick, Darlene Superville, Aamer Madhani and Josh Boak in Washington; and Seung Min Kim in Noordwijkerhout, Netherlands, contributed to this report.
+Associated Press writers Gabe Levin in Dubai; Josef Federman in Jerusalem; Sam Mednick in Beersheba, Israel; Amir Vahdat in Iran; Michelle Price, Mary Clare Jalonick, Darlene Superville, Aamer Madhani, Josh Boak and Matthew Lee in Washington; and Seung Min Kim in Noordwijkerhout, Netherlands, contributed to this report.

 Credit: AP